 Parents, grandparents, legal guardians, business, and community members are welcome and encouraged to visit District schools.
-To minimize the potential for disruption of the learning environment, visitors, for a purpose other than to attend an activity open to the general public, are required to first report to the school's main office.
-No one shall be exempt from this requirement.
-Visitors who are Level 3 or Level 4 sex offenders may only enter a school campus under the provisions listed in Policy 6.10.
+All visitors are required to report to the principal's office upon arriving at school.
+The list below details the conditions for visitation.
+No one shall be exempt from these requirements.
+Visitors who are Level 3 or Level 4 sex offenders may only enter a school campus under the provisions listed in Policy 6.10 in the Cotter School District Policy Manual.
+Information about the school may be obtained from the principal's office before seeing the requested teacher or student.